timm/shortr/etc/src/docs/oo.md

 Misc utils
 This code starts with a help string (from which we extract our global settings) and ends with a library of demos (see the `go` functions at end of file).
-In between there are classes
+In between there are the following classes
 - ROWS hold many ROWs which are summarized in COLs.
 - COLs can be either SYMboliuc or NUMeric).
 - SOME is a helper class for NUM that keeps a sample of the data.
+The general cycle is that data from disk is read into a ROWS, from which we do some clustering (and each cluster is new ROWS object, containing a subset of the data.

 |Category|Class|Protocol|What|Notes|